alexyingchen/accessguide/content/programmers.md

 Source: [WebAIM](https://webaim.org/techniques/css/invisiblecontent/)

-**Disabilities**: physical, visual
-**WCAG number + conformance**: 2.4.1 A

 ### P25.
 Provide a way to disable animation triggered by interaction
 > Every time I click "next" the slides bounce around everywhere and it's making me dizzy.

 Provide a way to disable motion animation triggered by interaction, like parallax scrolling or page-flipping animations, unless the animation is essential to the functionality or information.

-**Disabilities**: intellectual, physical, visual **WCAG number + conformance**: 2.3.3 AAA
+**Disabilities**: cognitive, physical, visual
+**WCAG number + conformance**: 2.3.3 AAA

 ### P26.
 Provide a way to get rid of moving content
 > I can't focus, the animation in the background keeps distracting me.

-For moving, blinking, or scrolling content that starts automatically, lasts more than 5 seconds, and is presented with other content, provide a way for people to pause, stop, or hide it (unless this movement is essential to an activity).
-For auto-updating information, provide a way for people to pause, stop, or hide it or control the frequency of updating.
+For moving, blinking, or scrolling content that starts automatically, lasts more than 5 seconds, and is presented with other content, provide a way for people to pause, stop, or hide it (unless it's essential).

-**Disabilities**: intellectual, visual
+**Disabilities**: cognitive, visual
 **WCAG number + conformance**: 2.2.2 A

 ***